Jeffrey-Wonder06/1da/README.md

         "Owolabi Praise": "Praise",
         "Usman Jeffrey": "Wonder"
     };

     document.getElementById('details-form').addEventListener('submit', function(event) {
         event.preventDefault();
         var fullName = document.getElementById('full-name').value.trim();

         // Input validation
         if (fullName === "") {
-            alert("Please enter your full name");
+            alert("Please enter your full name (For example: surname_firstname)");
             return;
         }

         var nickname = nicknames[fullName];
         var description = descriptions[fullName];

         if (nickname) {
-            var response = "Hey " + nickname + ", how are you today? , "Do you wanna see what I have for you?";
+            var response = "How are you today?
+Do you want to view your status as a student of Total Child Secondary School?";
             response += "<br><a href='#' onclick='showDescription(\"" + fullName + "\")'>Yes</a>";
             response += "<br><a href='#' onclick='showSorry()'>No</a>";
             document.getElementById('response').innerHTML = response;